MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 # Prepare organizational data

 In this article, we discuss the value of organizational data for analysts.
-We also describe the steps you as an admin need to take to identify, gather, and structure data before uploading organizational data.
+We also describe the steps you as an admin need to take to identify, gather, and structure data before uploading organizational data in a .csv file.
 To learn more about the nature and use of organizational data, refer to [Use organizational data for more effective analysis](#use-organizational-data-for-more-effective-analysis).

 ## About data sources

 The advanced insights app can get organizational data in one of two ways: through Azure Active Directory, which is the default setting, or through an organizational data file that you as an admin upload.
-Azure Active Directory automatically syncs with the advanced insights app and provides data for the **ManagerId** and **Organization** attributes.
+Azure Active Directory automatically syncs with the advanced insights app and provides data for the **PersonId**, **ManagerId** and **Organization** attributes.
 If you want to include more attributes, for example, those we discuss in [Attribute reference](#attribute-reference), then you'd want to choose a data file as your source.

 We focus on .csv file uploads in this article.

+>[!Important]
+> After you upload a .csv file with organizational data, you won't be able to switch back to using Azure Active Directory.
+You'll need to regularly upload .csv files to keep your organizational data current.

+## Overview

 When you’re ready to start working with organizational data, the following sections guide you through the data-preparation process: